-Students register for online courses through the student portal (Acadia Central).
-Students are provided access to the online course materials when the registration has been completed.
-New students must apply to Acadia.
-Payment is due at time of registration.
+Current Acadia students register for online courses through the student portal (Acadia Central).
+New students must first apply to Acadia.
+Payment is due at time of registration, and students are provided access to the online course content after registration has been completed.